 11. Leaving wallets and credit cards out on the desk: This is more likely to impact the employee, but wallets may also possess corporate credit cards and security badges.
 The Common Messy Desk Mistakes to Avoid In today’s fast-paced world where employees are always on the go, it takes too much time to determine whether documents, USB drives, devices and other items contain sensitive information.
 The safe bet is to make sure everything is filed away and kept locked up or else properly destroyed.

-Social engineering is non-technical, malicious activity that exploits human interactions to obtain information about internal processes, configuration and technical security policies in order to gain access to secure devices and networks.
+Social engineering is a non-technical, malicious activity that exploits human interactions to obtain information about internal processes, configuration and technical security policies in order to gain access to secure devices and networks.
 Such attacks are typically carried out when cybercriminals pose as credible, trusted authorities to convince their targets to grant access to sensitive data and high-security locations or networks.
 An example of social engineering is a phone call or email where an employee receives a message that their computer is sending bad traffic to the Internet.
 To fix this issue, end users are asked to call or email a tech support hotline and prompted to give information that could very likely give the cybercriminal access to the company’s network.

 One of the most common forms of social engineering is email phishing—an attempt to acquire sensitive information such as usernames, passwords and credit card data by masquerading as a trustworthy entity.
 Phishing is likely the #1 primary email threat employees need to focus on.
 Such emails often spoof the company CEO, a customer or a business partner and do so in a sophisticated, subtle way so that the victim thinks they are responding to a legitimate request.
-The FBI says CEO (or C-level) fraud has increased 270 percent in the past two years with over 12,000 reported incidents totaling over $2 billion dollars in corporate losses.
-Among the reasons these scams succeed are the appearance of authority—staffers are used to carrying out CEO instructions quickly.
+The FBI says CEO (or C-level) fraud has increased 270 percent in the past two years, with over 12,000 reported incidents totaling over $2 billion dollars in corporate losses.
+Among the reasons these scams succeed is the appearance of authority—staffers are used to carrying out CEO instructions quickly.
 That’s why phishing can be so easy to fall victim to.

 The scope of phishing attacks is constantly expanding, but frequent attackers tend to utilize one of these four tactics: